robertokl/cas-rest-client/README.markdown

 ### Additional options
 #### :service => 'some_string' (default to CASified app URI)
 By default, CasRestClient uses the URI of the CASified app as the *service* parameter to create service tickets.
 To change this just provide the **:service** param:

     client = CasRestClient.new :uri => 'https://some-cas-server.com/tickets', :service => "http://my_svc.com"

     client.post 'http://service.using.cas', some_xml, headers

 With this example configuration, CasRestClient will always create service tickets for the **http://my_svc.com** service.

+#### :ticket_header => "header_name"
+By default, the ticket will be sent as a parameter in query string.
+If you have to send the ticket in the request header you might configure the header name that you want it uses.

+    client = CasRestClient.new :uri => 'https://some-cas-server.com/tickets', :ticket_header => "header_name"

+    client.post 'http://service.using.cas', some_xml, headers

 #### use_cookie => Boolean (default true)